ExpressAI/DataLab/docs/WebUI/6_artifact_identification_examples_in_poplular_datasets.md

 ## 2. Observations and conclusions of artifact identification with PMI on the GLUE-SST2

-[GLUE-SST2 Artifact Identification Interface](http://datalab.nlpedia.ai/normal_dataset/61a9bf6d304f8c55afdc12e9/dataset_bias) shows an artifact identification analysis of the GLUE-SST2 dataset between two features, `length_{sentence}` and `label` (`positive` and `negtive`).
+[GLUE-SST2 Artifact Identification Interface](http://datalab.nlpedia.ai/normal_dataset/61a9bf6d304f8c55afdc12e9/dataset_bias) shows an artifact identification analysis of the GLUE-SST2 dataset between features(e.g. `length_{sentence}`) and labels (`positive` and `negtive`).
 The main observations are summarized as follow:

 <table>
     <tr>